A portfolio of high-quality and cash generating renewables assets in the Nordics

 Sweden

 The Company owns a diversified portfolio of operational wind power assets across Sweden, which have an estimated proportionate annual power generation in 2023 of around 500 GWh, with a total net installed capacity of about 190 MW.
-A majority of the assets are situated in the historically high-priced areas of SE3 and SE4.
+Following the commercial handover of the wind farm Karskruv in the SE4 price area at the end of November 2023, the Company increased its proportionate annual power generation in Sweden to around 800 GWh.
+A majority of the assets are situated in the high-priced regions of SE3 and SE4.

 Finland